oracle/netsuite-suitecloud-sdk/packages/unit-testing/README.md

 ➡ If you use SuiteCloud CLI for Node.js, you can install SuiteCloud Unit Testing when running the [`project:create`](../../packages/node-cli/README.md/##Commands) command by following the questions prompted.

 ## Additional Configuration
-To properly structure and run your test files, create a `jest.config.js` file, inside of the root of your SDF project folder.
+To properly run your tests against the SuiteScript 2.X files of your SDF project, create a `jest.config.js` file inside of the root of your SDF project folder.

 The `jest.config.js` file must follow a specific structure.
 Depending on your SDF project type, check one of the following examples: